makersacademy/taster2.0/challenge_2.md

 3. The footer
   - Can be in position: fixed;
   - the text is centered by default

+>This is exhaustive, you can do whatever you want, but try to think in this way.

 ([take this pill :pill:](https://github.com/makersacademy/taster2.0/blob/master/assets/pills/css.md "Taster v1") if you have some trouble)